AverageCal/Data-Engineering-Analytics-Project/README.md

 5. **Reporting:**
    - Embed code snippets and Snowflake charts in a Medium blog-style report.
    - Share your findings and analysis with the community.

+## Contribution Guidelines
+- Contributions are welcome!
+Feel free to open issues or pull requests.
+- For major changes, please open an issue first to discuss potential updates.